-In this section we describe an approximate polynomial time preprocessing algorithm that returns an instance of STEINER FOREST containing at most $O\left((p+c)^2/\varepsilon^4\right)$ terminals if there is a Steiner forest with at most p Steiner vertices and at most c connected components.
+In this section we describe an approximate polynomial time preprocessing algorithm that returns an instance of STEINER FOREST containing at most $O((p+c)^2/\varepsilon^4)$ terminals if the optimum Steiner forest has at most p Steiner vertices and at most c connected components.
 We can use this algorithm in two ways.
-Either we can proceed with a kernelization derived from Lokshtanov et al. [27] and obtain a polynomial size lossy kernel (Theorem 5), or we can run an exact FPT algorithm derived from Fuchs et al. [19] on the reduced instance, obtaining an EPAS running in single exponential time with respect to the parameters (Theorems 1 and 4).
-In both cases we use the combined parameter (p,c).
+Either we can proceed with a kernelization derived from Lokshtanov et al. [28] and obtain a polynomial size lossy kernel (Theorem 5), or we can run an exact FPT algorithm derived from Dreyfus and Wagner [16] on the reduced instance, obtaining an EPAS running in single exponential time with respect to the parameters (Theorems 1 and 4).
+In both cases we use the combined parameter (p, c).